Khadeja22/Frostbound-Endless-Runner/README.md

 Installation

-To play Winter Run, download the zip for this repository, then open the gamefr Unity (.exe) file.
+To play Winter Run, download the zip for this repository.
+In the GameApp folder, open the gamefr Unity (.exe) file.